87andrewh/WeirdAntiCheatIdeas/README.md

 - Quantifying distribution of types of cheaters and tools, the amount of damage they do.
 - Is machine learning the end game?
 Or other automated systems?
 When do bans have to be manual?
 - Generating artificial cheat vs legitimate data by simulating bots with cheats vs no cheats.
+- Recording system optimizations:
+  - Shadowplay past 30 seconds of enemy
+- Reporting system optimizations:
+  - Labels in time
+  - Labels with type and degree
+  - Record abusive text and voice (legal?)
 - Weird features:
   - Quantify aim skill relative to other skills (movement, inventory management)
   - Drastic changes in some skill